eclipse-archived/smarthome/docs/sources/development/contributing.md

 1. Do the coding!
 1. Make sure your code applies to the [Coding Guidelines](guidelines.md)
 1. Make sure there is a [Bugzilla issue](https://bugs.eclipse.org/bugs/buglist.cgi?list_id=11615800&product=SmartHome) for your contribution.
 If it does not exist yet, [create one](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=SmartHome).
-1. Add a "Signed-off-by" line to very commit you do - see the [Eclipse wiki](https://wiki.eclipse.org/Development_Resources/Contributing_via_Git) for details.
+1. Add a "Signed-off-by" line and a ["Bug"](https://bugs.eclipse.org/bugs/buglist.cgi?list_id=11615800&product=SmartHome) line to every commit you do - see the [Eclipse wiki](https://wiki.eclipse.org/Development_Resources/Contributing_via_Git) for details.
 1. Create a pull request, referencing the Bugzilla issue number